Choosing your first ocarina

 Disabilities like RSI or arthritis are reasons that you may want to consider other types, and those factors are addressed in the article linked above.

+One thing you may want to consider when choosing your first ocarina is what material to look for.
 Ocarinas can be found made from a number of different materials including ceramic, plastic and wood.

 Multichamber or single chamber?

-Single chambered ocarinas are simpler to think about:
+Single chambered ocarinas

 - Expressive playing can be easier as there is no chamber break.